 Moreover, the artists in question must have published at most 3 professional studio albums, but must have provided a valid demonstration of a professional entourage.
 To be eligible in the Liveurope mechanism, the artist in question must be from a country other than the one where the venue is established.

 How is the platform organised?

-The Liveurope platform is coordinated by Ancienne Belgique, and it is supervised by a "Steering Committee", composed of 3 platform members, which role is to monitor the activities carried out by the members.
+The Liveurope platform is coordinated by Ancienne Belgique, and it is supervised by a "Steering Committee", composed of 3 platform members, whose role is to monitor the activities carried out by the members.
+Current

-In the future, the Liveurope platform aims to expand to include more concert halls across Europe, and become the defining quality label for European concert venues.
+Liveurope platform aim is to keep expanding to include more concert halls across Europe, and become the defining quality label for European concert venues.